fjn308/wfwp/README.md

 - Except for featured.ahk, there is another script called download.ahk, which can work with featured.ahk to achieve an expanded freedom of selecting and downloading featured pictures.
 Check [here](https://github.com/fjn308/wfwp/tree/main/scripts) to learn more.

-# 5. Icons and More
+# 5. Icons and Legal Issues

 Except for the wallpapers, which come from [wikimedia commons](https://commons.wikimedia.org/wiki/Main_Page), the icons used in wfwp are also from wikicommons: